How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #4

 When the Task Manager opens, click the “Startup” tab if it isn’t already open.
-Select each item you find there and click the button to “Disable” it if it isn’t already disabled.
+Select each item you find and click the button to “Disable” it if it isn’t already disabled.
 When you are finished, close the Task Manager.

 Step #5